 - Tackle the fridge and freezer first.
-Empty out the contents into a cooler and wait for it to reach room temperature before cleaning (this would also be the perfect time to defrost your freezer).
+Empty out the contents into a cooler and wait for the fridge and freezer to reach room temperature before cleaning (this would also be the perfect time to defrost your freezer).

-- In the meantime you can sort through all your food items and chuck out anything past its use-by date.
+- While you wait, you can sort through all your food items and throw away anything past its use-by date.
 You can remove all the food items from your store cupboards and sort through these too.